techidaily/site-windows11/source/_posts/a-glimpse-at-future-ready-windows-with-update-22h2s-features.md

  Image credit: Zac Bowden/[Twitter](https://twitter.com/zacbowden/status/1592528453903200257)

  As things stand currently, the dark mode toggle is available only in the Settings app.
-And if you are unaware of how to turn it on, you check our[guide on enabling dark mode in Windows 11](https://www.makeuseof.com/windows-11-dark-mode/) .
+And if you are unaware of how to turn it on, you check our [guide on enabling dark mode in Windows 11](https://www.makeuseof.com/windows-11-dark-mode/) .

 ## 7\.
 Task Manager Improvements